VisitRome.com

 Christmas in Rome

-When planning a Christmas trip to Rome, there are several aspects to consider for a pleasant experience.
+When planning a Christmas trip to Rome, there are several aspects to consider for a pleasant visit.
 First, anticipate the weather in Rome during Christmas.
 The city enjoys mild winters with average temperatures around 8°C to 13°C. It is essential to pack warm clothing and comfortable shoes for outdoor activities.

 Considering the high season during Christmas, booking hotels in advance is advised.
 The weeks between December 8th and January 6th tend to be busy, so secure your accommodation early to avoid disappointment.
 Moreover, make reservations for special events such as Christmas Eve dinner, Christmas lunch and dinner, and New Year's Eve dinner.